caglaryalcin/after-format/README.md

 If you new formatted your computer, you can run this script.

-After downloading the [zip](https://github.com/caglaryalcin/windows-scripts/archive/refs/heads/main.zip) file, move the 'after format' file inside the zip to 'C:\'.
+After downloading the [zip](https://github.com/caglaryalcin/after-format/archive/refs/heads/main.zip) file, move the 'after-format-main' file inside the zip to 'C:\'.
 Then double click(don't right click and 'run as administrator') on 'Run.cmd' confirm User Account Control prompt.
 Make sure your account is a member of Administrators group as the script attempts to run with elevated privileges.

 This script does exactly the following;